 No person lawfully occupying real property will be required to move without at least receiving a 90 days letter of assurance.
 This letter provides the displaced person/business, they will not be required to move for at least 90 days.
-(A 30 Day Notice to Vacate provides the exact vacate date.).
+(A 30 Day Notice to Vacate provides the date by which the displacee must vacate and surrender possession of the subject property).
 No occupant of a residential property will be required to move until decent, safe, and sanitary replacement housing is made available.
 "Made available" means that the affected person has either obtained and has the right of possession of replacement housing, or that FDOT has offered the relocatee decent, safe, and sanitary housing which is within their financial means and available for immediate occupancy.